Verifoxx-LTD/verifoxx-morello-compartment-framework/README.md

-# VERIFOXX MORELLO COMPARTMENT FRAMEWORK
+# Verifoxx Morello Compartment Framework

 This is a framework, and example code to exercise it, which makes it easier to compartmentalise a software library running on Morello.
 The library should implement one or more well-defined APIs which are used by a front-end executable.